andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 #### cislz Tag

 Defines the specific Landing Zone deployment that the compartment belongs to.
 The assigned value is matched against the lookup value passed in *cislz_tag_lookup_value* input variable.
 No policies are created if *cislz* tag and *cislz_tag_lookup_value* do not match.
+Ignored if *target_compartments* variable is set.

 #### cislz-cmp-type Tag